-The mink is part of the Mustelidae family which also includes the weasel, the otter and the ferret.
+The Mink is part of the Mustelidae family, including the weasel, the otter, and the ferret.
 Mink are wild animals and typically weigh between 600 grams and 1 kilogram.
-Whilst not particularly large (they can grow up to 24 inches long)they are not a native breed of the UK and therefore they can be very disruptive to our ecosystems and wildlife.
-Aside from this, whilst their lifespan is short (an average of 2 - 3 years), they will normally produce a litter of between 5 and 10 young annually, thus increasing the population size rapidly.
+Whilst not particularly large (they can grow up to 24 inches long), they are not a native breed of the UK and therefore they can be very disruptive to our ecosystems and wildlife.
+Aside from this, whilst their lifespan is short (an average of 2 - 3 years), they produce a litter of between 5 and 10 young annually, thus increasing the population size rapidly.

 A mink management program should include a thorough survey of the area.
-Professional pest control services will monitor and then effectively trap the mink.
-Mink are notoriously difficult to manage and may require several monitoring and trapping programs.
-This is because the mink themselves have few predators in the wild.
-They are quite vicious when attacked and many of their potential threats, for example, the fox, will abandon the attack once the mink begins to fight back.
-Due to their vicious nature and successful breeding, it is highly advised to only use a professional and regulated pest control service to carry out a successful mink trapping and removal program, Only by doing this will you ensure the effective and safe removal of the pest, thus minimising damage to yourself, your stock or the local wildlife.
+Professional pest control services will monitor and then effectively trap the Mink.
+Mink are notoriously tricky to manage and may require several monitoring and trapping programs.
+This is because the Mink themselves have few predators in the wild.
+They are quite vicious when attacked and many of their potential threats, for example, the fox, will abandon the attack once the Mink begins to fight back.
+Due to their vicious nature and successful breeding, it is highly advised to use professional and regulated pest control services to carry out a successful mink trapping and removal program.
+Only by doing this will you ensure the effective and safe removal of the pest, thus minimising damage to your stock or the local wildlife.